AversioCZ/Aversio-IfcChecker/readme.md

 - GUI for users without programming skills
 - Possibility to choose a report template
 - HTML report template folder with multiple language templates
+- Added "Skipped" container for not used specifications
+- Added sorting to the .html feeding that Passed specifications goes first, Failed second and Skipped are last
 - IDS template folder with Czech IDS samples